-A flat and well-toned abdomen is something that many of us strive for through exercise, dedication to a healthy lifestyle, and weight control.
-However, despite our best efforts and intentions, these methods cannot always achieve our goals due to the effects of aging, genetics, pregnancy, injury, and/or weight fluctuations.
+A flat and well-toned abdomen is something that many of us strive to achieve with exercise, diet and a healthy lifestyle.
+However, despite our best efforts and intentions, these methods cannot always achieve our goals due to the effects of aging, genetics, pregnancy, injury and/or weight fluctuations.
 Even individuals of otherwise normal body weight and proportion can develop an abdomen that protrudes or is loose and sagging.
 This is a situation that cannot be corrected without surgical intervention.
 At Blaine Plastic Surgery, we offer abdominoplasty, or a tummy tuck, to address laxity in the abdomen area to achieve a flat, well-toned stomach.

 How Does a Tummy Tuck Work?

-A tummy tuck is a surgical procedure that is routinely performed at Blaine Plastic Surgery under general anesthesia, administered by a board certified anesthesiologist.
-The incisions required by a tummy tuck are a horizontal incision extending hip-to-hip that rests below the patient’s bikini line and a secondary incision that ultimately falls inside of the patient’s belly button, or umbilicus.
+A traditional tummy tuck is a surgical procedure that is routinely performed at Blaine Plastic Surgery under general anesthesia, administered by a board certified anesthesiologist.
+The incisions required by a tummy tuck are horizontal, extending hip-to-hip that rests below the patient’s bikini line.
+There is a secondary incision that ultimately falls inside of the patient’s belly button, or umbilicus.
 For a traditional tummy tuck, both of these incisions are required in order to pull down and remove any excess skin and to allow for the tightening of a patient’s abdominal wall muscles.
-The abdominal skin is lifted so that the underlying weakened abdominal muscles are can be repaired (using permanent sutures), and then all excess skin and tissue are removed resulting in a tight, firm abdomen.
+The abdominal skin is lifted so that the underlying weakened abdominal muscles can be repaired (using permanent sutures), and then all excess skin and tissue are removed, resulting in a tight, firm abdomen.